Fixing Sydney Road

 People wanted wider footpaths, raised tram stops for prams and wheelchairs, greenery and safer bike lanes.

-Advocates for change pointed to the benefits to local trade seen in other cities that replaced parking with bike lanes.
+Advocates for change pointed to the benefits to local trade seen in other cities that replaced parking with bike lanes and widened footpaths.
 They also pointed to the large number of bikes commuting to hospitals, university, and the CBD down Royal Parade, after battling the congestion around the train stations on the narrow Upfield path.

 In May 2019, I raised the issue in parliament for the first time (and I have half a dozen times since).
 And then in June, VicRoads launched a large online survey, asking people to comment on four possible options for the road.

 VicRoads was supposed to publish a report on the survey findings a few months later, but we heard nothing for almost a year.
 When the results finally emerged from a freedom of information request made by the Revitalise Sydney Road group, it came as little surprise to me that replacing on-street car parking with separated bike lanes was supported by over half of the 7000+ who answered the poll.

 This winning option included not just safer bike lanes, but also accessible platform tram stops and wider tree-lined footpaths, making Sydney Road more attractive and less of a traffic sewer.